British Guiana 1c magenta

 The British Guiana 1c magenta is regarded by many philatelists as the world's most famous rare stamp.
 It was issued in limited numbers in British Guiana (now Guyana) in 1856, and only one specimen is now known to exist.
-It is the only major postage stamp ever issued that is not represented in Britain's Royal Philatelic Collection.
+It is the only major postage stamp ever issued in the United Kingdom or British Commonwealth that is not represented in Britain's Royal Philatelic Collection.

 It is imperforate, printed in black on magenta paper, and it features a sailing ship along with the colony's Latin motto "Damus Petimus Que Vicissim" (We give and expect in return) in the middle.
 Four thin lines frame the ship.
-The stamp's country of issue and value—rendered in small, black uppercase lettering—surround the frame.
+The stamp's country of issue and value—rendered in black uppercase lettering—surround the frame.

-Neil McKinnon, a local collector in Guiana, first purchased the only known example of the stamp in 1873, after initially declining to buy it.
-A Liverpool dealer, Thomas Ridpath, recognized its rarity and bought it in 1878.
-The stamp left the United Kingdom that same year, and noted French-born collector Philipp von Ferrary owned it for several decades.
-It was seized by the French government at the end of World War I, auctioned off in Paris in 1922 for a world record sum, and then spent years in the hands of American owners.
-It was exhibited at the 1939-40 World’s Fair, and among numerous other displays it was also shown at the London International Stamp Exhibition in 1923.
-King George V saw the stamp at this exhibition, and is said to have politely declined an offer to own it, although he had sent his agent to the Paris auction.
+Neil McKinnon, a local collector in Guiana, purchased the only known example of the stamp in 1873 after first declining to buy it.
+A Liverpool dealer, Thomas Ridpath, recognized its rarity and purchased it in 1878.
+Noted collector Philipp von Ferrary acquired the stamp that same year, and owned it in France for several decades.
+It was seized by the French government at the end of World War I, auctioned in Paris in 1922 for a world record sum, and then spent years in the hands of American owners.
+It was exhibited at the 1939–40 World's Fair, and was also shown at the London International Stamp Exhibition in 1923.
+King George V saw the stamp at this exhibition, and is said to have declined an offer to own it, although he had previously sent his agent to the Paris auction.

 With its sale in June 2014 to Stuart Weitzman for $9,480,000, the 1c magenta has broken the world record for a single stamp auction price a total of four times.
 The 2014 auction also made it the most expensive item, by weight and size, ever sold in history.
 The stamp was next sold in June 2021 to London stamp dealer and publishing company Stanley Gibbons PLC for $8,307,000.

 Background

 The 1c magenta was part of a series of three definitive stamps issued in 1856 and was intended for use on local newspapers.
 The other two stamps, a 4c magenta and 4c blue, were intended for letter postage.
 The issue came about through mischance.
 An anticipated delivery of stamps by ship did not arrive so the local postmaster, E. T. E. Dalton, authorized printers Joseph Baum and William Dallas, who were the publishers of the Official Gazette newspaper in Georgetown, to print an emergency issue of three stamps.
 Dalton gave some specifications about the design but the printer chose to add a ship image of their own design to the stamps.
-Dalton was not pleased with the end result and as a safeguard against forgery ordered that all correspondence bearing the stamps be autographed by a post office clerk.
-This particular stamp was initialed E.D.W. by clerk Edmond D. Wight.
+Dalton was not pleased with the result and as a safeguard against forgery ordered that all correspondence bearing the stamps be autographed by a post office clerk.
+This particular stamp was initialled E.D.W. by clerk Edmond D. Wight.